 Bromophenol blue is also generally added to the sample loading buffer to enable visualization of protein migration during gel electrophoresis.
 Because of its small size, bromophenol blue migrates faster than the samples’ proteins and provides a migration front to monitor the electrophoresis process and prevent sample run-off.

-Found Part 1 of our Western blotting guide useful?
-Get an update when part 2 is available here
+Found Part 1 of our Western blotting guide useful? sign-up for part 2 here

 References